-- The disability of the person using the tub.
+- The disability of the person using the bath.

-Two kinds of grab bars are often needed at the bathtub for the disabled or elderly:
+Two kinds of grab bars are often needed:

-1. For use in getting in and out of the tub from a standing position;
+1. For use in getting in and out of the bath from a standing position

-2. For use when lowering and raising the body to and from a seated position in the tub.
+2. For use when lowering and raising the body to and from a seated position.

-A variety of portable seats, chairs, and benches are also available if sitting on the bathtub floor is difficult or impossible.
-One seat has side flanges that adjust to fit any bathtub.
-Inside-the-tub chairs with backs for greater comfort are also sold in the market today.
+A variety of portable seats, chairs, and benches are also available if sitting in the bath is difficult or impossible.
+Inside-the-tub chairs with backs for greater comfort are also available on the market today.
 An inside/outside transfer bench with adjustable legs allows the person to sit on the bench that extends outside the tub then slide to the inside of the tub.

 Any chair or bench must have non-slip rubber tips and should be safe and comfortable.
-When using this type of seats in the tub, a hand-held shower head is preferable to use.
+When using this type of seats in the tub, a hand-held shower head helps with bathing.